SifraDev/Sifra/README.md

 # Sifra - Decentralized Content Platform
 https://youtu.be/pBYELXMJyH8

-Click the image above to watch the demo (2:43).
+Click the link above to watch the demo (2:43).